 The court clarified that there is an infinite number of circumstances which may attract a whole life tariff.
 This includes murder and planned murder, which may not actually occur due to an intervening event.
 An example would be a bomb on a commercial airline that fails to detonate.
 Life tariffs are reserved, therefore, for the most serious cases involving loss of life or when a substantive plan to murder is interrupted close to fulfilment.

 The Court of Appeal, therefore, declined to impose a life tariff in any of the three cases.
 It said that while the cases were serious, they did not call for the most severe penalty available.
 However, it did agree that the minimum terms in the cases of McCann and Sinaga were too low.
 They were raised to 40 years.
 The minimum tariff for Shah was left at 15 years.
 You could risk the same sentencing if you are intentionally assisting an offence.

-If you have been accused of a criminal offence, please contact us at Ashmans Solicitors.
-Our criminal defence solicitors are skilled advocates and represent clients across a range of legal matters, including murder, rape and other serious offences.
+If you have been charged with a criminal offence, please contact us at Ashmans Solicitors.
+Our defence solicitors are skilled advocates and represent clients across a range of legal matters, including murder, rape and other serious offences.

 Call us now on 0333 009 6275.
 We are available 24 hours a day, 7 days a week.